tobeybill/TISATAFL/report/Report.md

 |         | 3  |  -0.481463     | 64    |
 |         | 4  |  -0.279931     | 16    |

-Separating out our various firms in the above four cases, we found that large firms with an underpaid CEO and overpaid BOD perform the best.
-Small firms with underpaid CEO and BOD perform the worst.
-It is also important to note that, for large firms, overpayment of the CEO results in poor performance while it improves firm performance for medium and small firms.
-Small firms had heavy positive impacts after overpaying their CEO's.
+Separating out our various firms in the above four cases, we found that large firms with both CEO and director underpayment perform the best.
+These numbers are advised by a smaller sample size, however.
+Small firms with underpaid CEO and overpayed BOD perform the worst.
+It is also important to note that, for large firms, overpayment of the CEO results in poorer performance while it improves firm performance for medium and small firms.
+Across the board, it is intriguing that smaller firms see a negative performance score when they are underpaying their CEOs.
+This further emphasizes the importance of generous CEO compensation on the part of firms at the smaller size.
+If those CEOs are underpaid, they leave, and that is incredibly detrimental to the firms they used to lead.
+For the larger and medium-sized firms, the effect of this potential turnover is far less evident.
+In fact, as previously mentioned, the larger firms actually benefit from undercompensation of their executives.
+Medium firms sit right in the middle, with slightly positive firm performance but not at the magnitude of the measures seen in the other two categories.

 ---

 ## Conclusion

 Executive management compensation has been inflating at a rate not reflected in worker salaries, traditional firm performance, and firm market performance.
 The drastic increase in executive compensation has often called the legitimacy of the impact these positions have on firm performance into question.
 Does paying executive management abnormally large salaries really make an impact?
-Through our study we have found that, in certain cases, there is a significant impact.
+Through our study we have found that, in certain cases, it does.

 Our results have supported our hypothesis in the following ways.

 1. Both CEOs and directors are overcompensated.
 Firm performance will suffer in large firms due to backscratching and underperforming executives, although performance is improved for mid-size and small firms.

 2. The CEO is overcompensated and directors are undercompensated.
-Firm performance will excel in mid-size and small firms due to a more qualified CEO and strong control over the board of directors, but will be hurt in large firms.
+Firm performance will excel in mid-size and small firms due to a more qualified CEO and strong control over the board of directors, but will be hurt in large firms (relative to undercompensation of both).

 3. The CEO is undercompensated and directors are overcompensated.
-Firm performance will suffer in small firms because the directors are self-serving and less motivated to replace the CEO in fear of losing their compensation.
+Firm performance will suffer heavily in small firms because the directors are self-serving and less motivated to replace the CEO in fear of losing their compensation.
 Performance improves in large and mid-size firms.

 4. Both CEOs and directors are undercompensated.
 Firm performance will excel in large and mid-size firms because the firm has strong governance to prevent overcompensation, but will suffer for the smaller-sized firms due to lack of adequate motivation.